Posted: 9/19/16 | September 19th, 2016

-Dani Heinrich is the vagabonding writer and photographer behind GlobetrotterGirls.com.
-Originally from Germany, she has been nomadic since April 2010, when she quit her corporate job in London and embarked on a round-the-world-trip that continues to this day.
-Dani has travelled through over 60 countries on four continents and has no plans to stop any time soon.
+Dani Heinrich is the writer and photographer behind GlobetrotterGirls.com.
+Originally from Germany, she has been nomadic since 2010, when she quit her corporate job and embarked on a round-the-world-trip that continues to this day.
 Dani is always on the hunt for amazing street art, mouthwatering vegetarian food, secluded beaches, scenic running routes, off the beaten path gems and a hammock to work from.
-You can also follow her adventures on Instagram, Facebook and Twitter.
+You can follow her adventures on Instagram, Facebook and Twitter.

 Find a cheap flight by using Skyscanner or Momondo.
 They are my two favorite search engines, because they search websites and airlines around the globe so you always know no stone is being left unturned.

 You can book your hostel with Hostelworld as they have the largest inventory.
 If you want to stay somewhere other than a hostel, use Booking.com, as they consistently return the cheapest rates for guesthouses and hotels.